Ronwen Williams

-Ronwen Hayden Williams (born 21 January 1992) is a South African professional footballer who plays as a goalkeeper for Premier Soccer League club Mamelodi Sundowns and captains the South Africa national team.
+Ronwen Hayden Williams (born 21 January 1992) is a South African professional soccer player who plays as a goalkeeper for Premier Soccer League club Mamelodi Sundowns and captains the South Africa national team.

-He was ranked the ninth best goalkeeper in the world at the 2024 Ballon d'Or.
+Williams was ranked the ninth-best goalkeeper in the world at the 2024 Ballon d'Or awards.

 Club career

 Early career

 Williams spent part of his youth career with Premier League club Tottenham Hotspur.

 SuperSport United

 Williams joined SuperSport United as a youth player in 2004.
-He made his debut in the CAF Champions League in January 2012 against Matlama FC, and in the PSL was four months later against Free State Stars.
+He made his debut in the CAF Champions League in January 2012 against Matlama FC, and in the PSL four months later against Free State Stars.
 He kept clean sheets in both games.

 Mamelodi Sundowns

 On 21 July 2022, Williams signed with Mamelodi Sundowns after a 12-year career at SuperSport United.
 He made his debut in the 2022–23 opener against Cape Town City FC where he made a string of great saves and kept a clean sheet.
 He won the African Football League with Mamelodi Sundowns in 2023 where he made two important penalties saves one against Al Ahly and the other one against CA Petróleos Luanda.

-On 17 June 2025, Williams became the first player penalized under FIFA’s new eight-second ball possession rule when he held onto the ball for 14 seconds.
-The rule was enforced for the first time during the FIFA Club World Cup match against South Korea’s Ulsan Hyundai.
+On 17 June 2025, Williams became the first player penalized under FIFA's new eight-second ball possession rule when he held onto the ball for 14 seconds.
+The rule was enforced for the first time during the FIFA Club World Cup match against South Korea's Ulsan Hyundai.